Last Updated on December 23, 2025 by Jan Barley

 ASMR: RPM $3.50

-The ASMR niche is a unique and immensely popular category on YouTube that’s worlds apart from traditional lifestyle or product-driven content.
+The ASMR niche is a unique and popular category on YouTube.
 These channels focus on delivering sensory experiences—gentle sounds and visuals designed to evoke calming and pleasurable feelings or even trigger the tingling sensation known as the autonomous sensory meridian response (ASMR).

 For some, the simple act of watching someone slice soap neatly is profoundly relaxing.
 Many ASMR channels are simple noises (we all know the satisfaction of popping bubble wrap, right?).